 Part of mental health self-care involves identifying potential triggers and avoiding them or, at the very least, preparing for the impact they may have on your life.
 Those of us who have a mental illness have a harder time adjusting to life changes: relationships, starting a new job or losing an existing one, changing locations, the loss of a loved one.
 It is ironic, but positive life changes can also have an adverse influence on mood.
 It’s hard to find balance among all of the different cards that life deals us, but it’s crucial to be able to distinguish circumstantial stress from signs and symptoms of relapse.

 I initially wrote this title as “Normal Reactions to Life Stress” but quickly realized that there is not a normal reaction, just a healthy one, rather, one that does not grind your life to a complete halt.
 Let’s use the example of the end of a long-term relationship.
-This is, in my experience, one of the most difficult changes we all face at some point in our lives (unless you reside in, say, the 0.1% of people who fall in love once and stay in love).
+This is, in my experience, one of the most difficult changes we all face at some point in our lives.

 If you struggle with a mental illness, sudden changes can cause symptoms that resemble those of relapse.
 Anxiety can make you believe you are becoming sick.
 Depression, despite the circumstance, can instill fear of relapse.
 This fear causes more stress and the cycle is damaging.
 When you experience a life change, such as the end of a relationship, it is necessary to understand that the symptoms you are experience are not always related to relapse.
 They are human and they hurt.

 Much of the difference between a relapse and a reaction to stress involves the amount of time you feel different from your normal.
 Usually, a good rule of thumb is feeling a certain way for 2 weeks or more, but if it’s been a week and you’re worried, see your doctor.